theAppleNinja/BotNetClient/README.md

 We took a popular video game, embedded this code into the game and made it available for download for free as a PoC.
 Once they load and play this game, it runs in the background as a botnet client connecting to the BotNet Command and Control Center and accepts commands and act as a Zombie device accepting tcpflood commands to effect DDoS on Internet systems.

+I authored the source files: irc.h, irc.c, tcpflood.h, and tcpflood.c.
+The rest of the source were library files I borrowed in order to compile on the gaming system.

 Pete Hoang